New Manager Essentials

-- This online supervisor training will provide step by step instructions for supervisors using the University's automated time and attendance system, PRISM TRKS.
-Training will provide "how to" instructions on approving and modifying submitted timecards, viewing standard reports, and much more.
+- This online training will provide step by step instructions for supervisors using the University's automated time and attendance system, PRISM TRKS.
+Training includes instructions on approving and modifying submitted timecards, viewing standard reports, and much more.
 Visit the PRISM TRKS online training site to get started.

 Understanding Wage and Salary Administration

 - Exempt and Non-Exempt Employee Statuses are determined by the University's Compensation Department in accordance with the Fair Labor Standards Act based upon the functions of an employee's job.
 Learn the definition of each and how the statuses are applied at the University.